CBD oil for dogs

 - No evidence of addiction potential or toxic effects with CBD-pure products

-The application should always coordinated with a veterinarian are especially important with existing illnesses or medication intake.
+The application should always coordinated with a veterinarian occur – especially with existing illnesses or medication intake.

 What should be avoided?

-- No use of CBD oil with THC content (even below 0.2%), as even small amounts can cause Signs of poisoning can lead to.
+- No use of CBD oil with THC content (even under 0.2%), as even small amounts can cause Signs of poisoning can lead to.

-How do you properly dose CBD oil for dogs?
+How to properly dose CBD oil for dogs?

-The correct dosing of CBD oil for dogs depends on several factors – especially on Body weight, the Severity of symptoms as well as the Concentration of the oil used.
+The correct dosage of CBD oil in dogs depends on several factors – especially on the body weight, the Severity of symptoms as well as the Concentration of the oil used.
 Since every dog reacts individually to CBD, a cautious approach following the principle is recommended "Start low, go slow".
 The following dosages were extracted from studies on dogs and provide a guideline.
 An exact dose should always be determined in consultation with the veterinarian.

 |